amelie-andreas/Colony-Counter/README.md

 You will need FIJI/ImageJ to run this macro.
 This is the version of ImageJ this macro was optimzed for:
 <img width="497" alt="Screenshot 2025-03-12 at 11 24 15 AM" src="https://github.com/user-attachments/assets/1c3e9457-c1ee-4b7d-936b-36df01ae4d7c" />

-First, download the ColonyCounterMacro.ijm file from this repository
+First, download the ColonyCounterMacro.ijm file from this repository, and save it somewhere you can find easily.

-You can run a macro in FIJI by navigating Plugins -> Macros -> run... and then selecting the ColonyCounterMacro.ijm file
+You can run a macro in FIJI by navigating Plugins -> Macros -> run... and then selecting the ColonyCounterMacro.ijm file.
+If you need to make changes to the macro itself, instead select Plugins -> Macros -> edit...

 ## Contributing
 Feel free to reach out with any needs or if you have useful edits you want to share!